Bill Murray: 1994–2009: Comedy stardom and mature roles

-Murray earned numerous accolades, including the Golden Globe Award, BAFTA Award, and the Independent Spirit Award, as well as Best Actor awards from several film critic organizations.
+Murray earned numerous accolades, including the BAFTA Award for Best Actor in a Leading Role, the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy, and the Independent Spirit Award for Best Male Lead, as well as Best Actor awards from several film critic organizations.
 He was considered a favorite to win the Academy Award for Best Actor, but Sean Penn ultimately won the award for his performance in Clint Eastwood's Mystic River.
 In an interview included on the Lost in Translation DVD, Murray states that it is his favorite film in which he has appeared.
 He played himself "hiding out" in a local coffee shop in Jim Jarmusch's anthology film Coffee and Cigarettes (2003).
 He voiced Garfield in Garfield: The Movie (2004), which role he reprised in Garfield: A Tail of Two Kitties (2006).
 Murray later said that he only took the role because he was under the mistaken impression that the screenplay, co-written by Joel Cohen, was the work of Joel Coen.

 He made his third collaboration with Anderson in The Life Aquatic with Steve Zissou (2004), co-written by Anderson with Noah Baumbach.
 Murray plays Zissou, an oceanographer-filmmaker based on Jacques Cousteau who is struggling to finish his latest documentary and has to reconcile with his son (Owen Wilson).
 The film also stars Cate Blanchett, Willem Dafoe, Anjelica Huston, Jeff Goldblum and Michael Gambon.
 The film initially received mixed reviews, although Murray's performance was praised, and was a box office bomb.
 In the decades since, it has developed a cult following.
 The following year, Murray reunited with Jim Jarmusch in Broken Flowers (2005).
 The film revolves around Don Johnston (Murray), who embarks on a journey to four women (Sharon Stone, Frances Conroy, Jessica Lange and Tilda Swinton), to find out who sent him a mysterious letter.
 Roger Ebert praised Murray: "No actor is better than Bill Murray at doing nothing at all, and being fascinating while not doing it".

 He returned to the big screen for cameos in Anderson's The Darjeeling Limited (2007) and Peter Segal's Get Smart (2008).
 He played an important role in the post-apocalyptic film City of Ember (2008).
 Murray starred in the independent film Get Low (2009) alongside Robert Duvall and Sissy Spacek.
 The film is loosely based on a true story about a Tennessee hermit in the 1930s who throws his own funeral party while still alive.
 Murray and Duvall received critical praise and the film won the Independent Spirit Award for Best First Feature.
 Also in 2009, Murray played himself in the zombie comedy Zombieland starring Woody Harrelson, Emma Stone and Jesse Eisenberg.
 Murray voiced Mr. Badger in Anderson's stop-motion film Fantastic Mr. Fox (2009).